bhopals/java-script-algorithms-and-data-structures-masterclass/29-dynamic-programming.md

 - OVERLAPPING SUBPROBLEMS and OPTIMAL SUBSTRUCTURE are two conditions/indicators to use Dynamic Programming on a given problem.

+- A method for solving a complex problem by breaking down into a collection of simpler subproblems, solving each of those subproblems just once, and storing their solutions.

 #### Intro to Dynamic Programming

 - DEFINITION